StephenWinters95/FLIT_Main_Ste/README.md

 * SO_04 As site owner I want to provide straightforward, intuitive, consistent website navigation, (using graphical navigation where possible, even where the destination leads to text-based informataion)
 * SO_05 As site owner I want to allow users to 'chop and dice' complex information into small chunks
 * SO_06 As site owner I want to provide a website, which meets current programming, performance and accessibility standards (html, css, javascript, responsive, accessibility, performance)
-* SO_07 As site owner I want to provide an opportunity for the user to provide feedback, including reporting issues, or suggesting improvements to the Humble Numble site
+* SO_07 As site owner I want to provide an opportunity for the user to provide feedback, including reporting issues, or suggesting improvements to the Financial Planner site
 * SO-08 As site owner I want to acknowledge to the user that their feedback has been received
 * SO-09 As site owner I would like to store a database of content to include url links,
 * SO-10 As site owner, I would like to have the capability to organise the content by lifestage, theme, and other criteria (possibly hierarchical groupings, hashtags) to allow cross referncing of user needs to content